-Bachmann, a Republican, was the representative for West Virginia's 1st congressional district from 1931 to 1933.
+Bachmann was the representative for West Virginia’s 1st congressional district and was a Republican.
+He served from 1931 to 1933.

 From Dec 1925 to Mar 1933, Bachmann missed 40 of 412 roll call votes, which is 9.7%.
 This is better than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.